kavyamanohar/mlphon/README.md

 `$removetags$`

 Certain tags were added to identify the exact context for processing.
-Once all processing is done, the tags like `<BoW>` and `<EoW>` may be removed .
+Once all processing is done, the tags like `<BoW>` and `<EoW>` is removed .
-_TODO:The code has to be rewritten to ensure lossless untagging._

 ### Overall FST chain